rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/grav_cms/index.md

 #### Loadbalancer / TLS proxy container

 The loadbalancer / TLS proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
-This component is provided by a module and is a key building block for rollyourown.xyz projects.
+This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Service Proxy module and is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/service_proxy/).

 #### Consul container

 The consul container provides a service registry for loadbalancer / TLS proxy backends and a key-value store for its configuration.
-The Consul container is a key building block for rollyourown.xyz projects.
-Further details can be found [here](rollyourown/project_modules/sservice_proxy/).
+The Consul container is provided by the [rollyourown.xyz](https://rollyourown.xyz) Service Proxy module and is a key building block for rollyourown.xyz projects.
+Further details can be found [here](rollyourown/project_modules/service_proxy/).

 #### Webserver container